 Chapter 7 vs. Chapter 13 Bankruptcy

 There are several types of bankruptcy.
 The most common are Chapter 7 (liquidation) and Chapter 13 (restructured payment).
 Both types offer debt relief and help you build a better financial future.
 There are alternatives to bankruptcy that can also help you get out of debt.
-Consult an attorney to find out which solution is best for you.
+Consult a bankruptcy attorney in Brookfield to find out which solution is best for you.

 Both Chapters 7 and 13 can help you eliminate most unsecured debts, stop collection activity, and end creditor harassment.
 They also both provide debtors with different debt relief options, whether it be through a quick discharge of debt or a restructured 3-5 year repayment plan.